BenjaminDobler/build-angular/README.md

 # BuildAngular

-Extends the default angular builders with custom webpackn config.
+Extends the default angular builders with custom webpack config.